From the prize-winning cycling writer Matt Rendell comes a book on the incredible rise of Colombian cycling

 For, in the years before Egan's victory, Nairo Quintana won the Tours of Italy and Spain, even coming within 72 seconds of winning the Tour.
 Rigoberto Uran, Esteban Chaves, Miguel Angel Lopez and Fernando Gaviria took stage wins, donned leader's jerseys and made final podiums at cycling's greatest events.
 They, and other world-class Colombian talents, made their nation a cycling superpower.

-Colombia has long been the only developing nation not just competing but contending at cycling's highest level.
-Yet its cycling sons are not the products of a rigorous sports system that spots them in childhood and and nurtures them through the ranks to the pinnacle of globalised sport.
+Yet its cycling sons are not the products of a rigorous sports system that nurtures them through the ranks to the pinnacle of globalised sport.
 They come from harder backgrounds, that surprise, shock - even, at times, enchant.

-And their attainments are not just sporting.
 The visibility they have secured their homeland has helped open it to international tourism and trade.
-After decades of violence, corruption and civil unrest, a new Colombia, revitalised by economic regeneration, a national peace process, and the successes of its cyclists, has achieved normalisation in the eyes of the international community.
+After decades of violence, corruption and civil unrest, a new, revitalised Colombia has re-entered the community of nation, thanks to its cyclists.